-Written by Karen who blogs at Big Adventures for Little Feet you can follow her family’s travels in Croatia and around the world here.
+Written by Karen, who blogs at Big Adventures for Little Feet.

 Every avid traveler fondly reminisces their first overseas travel as a backpacker.
-Back to a time when you simply packed a backpack with the bare essentials, a sketchy idea of where you were going and what you might see, and a bank account lovingly nurtured in order to buy you a number of weeks or months of freedom from everyday life.
+Back to a time when you packed a backpack with the bare essentials, a vague idea of where you were going and what you might see, and a bank account lovingly nurtured to buy you several weeks or months of freedom from everyday life.

-Our recent trip to Croatia was the perfect place to test our ability to go backpacking with kids and despite requiring a little more planning than pre-kids we found it to be just as fun.
-Rather than turning up and booking into a resort and doing the odd day trip here and there we really wanted to experience Croatia by staying in private holiday rentals, chatting with the locals and exploring all the little places along the way.
+Our recent trip to Croatia was the perfect place to test our ability to go backpacking with kids, and despite requiring a little more planning than pre-kids, we found it to be just as fun.
+Rather than turning up and booking into a resort and making the odd day trip here and there, we really wanted to experience Croatia by staying in private holiday rentals, chatting with the locals, and exploring all the little places along the way.

-Croatia turned out to be the perfect destination for this type of travel with kids as it was friendly and safe, had excellent public transport, a plethora of private holiday rentals, and a thriving food scene.
+Croatia became the perfect destination for this type of travel with kids as it was friendly and safe, had excellent public transport, a plethora of private holiday rentals, and a thriving food scene.

 Backpacking in Croatia – Public Transport in Croatia